soyoahn/soyoahn.github.io/index.md

 I've had brief, lucky stints as a business analyst, game content producer, and technical producer.
 These opportunities spontaneously appeared out of my regular technical writing job.

 _Why'd that happen?_ Not sure, but I do know that **I care and I'm curious**.
 I love anticipating needs and solving problems (trite but true).
-If I think I understand something, I consider from yet another use case/user role/tangential workflow until I have a clear enough picture of the system and where my doc fits into that system.
+If I think I understand something, I consider from yet another use case/user role/tangential workflow until I have a clear enough picture of the system.
 I think that type of internal motivation is what landed me all the cool opportunities in my life.

 **Professional Passion: User Experience and Optimal Workflows Above All**